JessicaGarson/Introduction-to-OpenTelemetry-with-Django/README.md

 # Introduction to OpenTelemetry with Django
 OpenTelemetry (OTel) is a vendor-neutral, open-source framework for observability designed to be compatible with any backend system.
 It offers standardized APIs, libraries, and tools for gathering telemetry data, including metrics, logs, and traces.
 This presentation serves as an introduction to using OpenTelemetry with Django.

+## Slides
+You can find slides to accompany this talk in the folder of this repository entitled [slides](https://github.com/JessicaGarson/Introduction-to-OpenTelemetry-with-Django/tree/main/slides).

 ## Examples
 This repository contains two example applications, one showing [automatic instrumentation](https://github.com/JessicaGarson/Introduction-to-OpenTelemetry-with-Django/tree/main/automatic-instrumentation/todolist_project) and the other [manual instrumentation](https://github.com/JessicaGarson/Introduction-to-OpenTelemetry-with-Django/tree/main/manual-instrumentation/todolist_project) using OpenTelemetry, sending the results into Elastic.
 Both applications are simple to-do list applications made with Django.